 If an employee works on a bank or public holiday, there is no automatic right to an enhanced pay rate.
 What you get paid depends on your contract of employment.
 It is important that you address such matters in an employee's contract of employment so as to avoid any disputes arising at a later point in time.

-Since 1 October 2012, employers with five or more employees are not required to choose and provide access to a stakeholder pension plan.
-However, where an employee is already a member of a stakeholder pension plan (having had one regular contribution to the plan deducted from their salary as of 1 October 2012), the employer is still under a duty to deduct and pay over the employee's pension contributions.
+Employers with 5 or more employees are not required to choose and provide access to a stakeholder pension plan.
+However, where an employee is already a member of a stakeholder pension plan (having had one regular contribution to the plan deducted from their salary before 1 October 2012), the employer is still under a duty to deduct and pay over the employee's pension contributions.

 Since 1 October 2012, some employers must automatically enrol eligible jobholders into a pension scheme.
 Employers can use their existing scheme, a new scheme or NEST (which has been set up by the Government).

 Auto-enrolment is taking place in stages.
 The staging dates depend on an employer's size (based on PAYE as at 1 April 2012).
-Employers with 120,000 or more jobholders became subject to the new law on 1 October; those with 50,000 or more were affected in November 2012.
 Staging will continue until 2018, ultimately covering all employers.

 Mandatory contributions, which will eventually reach 3% for employers, are also being phased in over the same period.